sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 Here bounded context is a reference to Bounded Context design pattern defined in Domain-Driven Design by Eric Evans [8] .
 Included in the definition of Bounded Context is use of different data store in each bounded context.

-## Sam Neuman's definition of Microservices[4](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)
+## Sam Neuman's definition of Microservices [4](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)
 Sam Newman, an ex Googler and who worked at Thoughtworks, is author of _Building Microservices: Designing Fine Grained Systems_, in this book he defines Microservices as:
 "Microservices are small, autonomous services that work together."